Parenting: What’s Different Today? - Mosaic

 When Grandma Wants a Hug Goodbye, but Your Young Person Refuses

-• Traditional Response: Give Grandma a kiss or Don’t embarrass us.
-Just give her a kiss.
+• Traditional Response: Give Grandma a kiss.
+Don’t embarrass us.

 • Growth-Centered Response: You’re not feeling comfortable, huh?
 That’s okay.
-How about a high five or a wave instead?
-Or Hey, Mom, let’s give her some space.
+Maybe a high five or a wave instead?

 When Your Young Person Doesn’t Want to Wear a Jacket in the Cold